 Impact

 A double‑free bug exists in the PRUSS clock‑multiplexer setup routine of the Linux kernel.
 When an error occurs during device initialization, the code releases a device‑tree node reference twice, corrupting kernel memory.
-This corruption can lead to a kernel crash.
-The impact is confined to kernel space; user‑space applications are not directly affected.
+This corruption can lead to a kernel crash, but it is confined to kernel space and does not directly affect user‑space applications.
+The likely attack vector is an attacker who can trigger the fault during PRUSS initialization, such as by manipulating hardware resources or sending crafted device configuration data.
+(Inferred from the description).

 Affected Systems

-All Linux kernel builds that include the PRUSS driver and have not incorporated the fix are affected.
-Distributions running such kernels on hardware that enables the PRUSS subsystem are at risk.
-The impact is confined to kernel space; user‑space applications are not directly affected.
+All Linux kernel builds that include the PRUSS driver and have not incorporated the fix are at risk.
+Distributions running such kernels on hardware that enables the PRUSS subsystem are affected.

 Risk and Exploitability

 The vulnerability is a double‑free that corrupts kernel memory.
-No EPSS score or CVSS score is provided in the data, and the flaw is not listed in the CISA KEV catalog.
+The CVSS score of 7.8 indicates moderate severity.
+The EPSS score is less than 1%, indicating a low exploitation probability, and the flaw is not listed in the CISA KEV catalog.
 Exploitation would likely require a local attacker capable of triggering the fault during PRUSS initialization or a scenario where the device can be controlled remotely.
 The principal risk is kernel memory corruption that could bring down the system.
+The attack vector is inferred from the description.

 OpenCVE Enrichment